KAjalshahi123/Hospital-/README.md

 🏥 Hospital Management System
-A full-featured Hospital Management System built using Spring Boot, Spring Data JPA, MySQL, and Thymeleaf (or React/Angular if used).
+A full-featured Hospital Management System built using Spring Boot, Spring Data JPA, MySQL, and .
 It manages patients, doctors, appointments, billing, and more in a hospital environment.

 📌 Features
 👨‍⚕️ Doctor Module: Add, update, delete doctor profiles.